Buddy Fogelson: Biography

 The couple maintained homes in Dallas and Los Angeles and spent a great deal of time at their Spanish-style hacienda on the Forked Lightning Ranch.
 An owner/breeder of Thoroughbred racehorses, in 1971, Fogelson purchased Ack Ack from the estate of Harry F. Guggenheim.
 The horse earned the 1971 Eclipse Award for Outstanding Older Male Horse, as well as the most prestigious United States Horse of the Year award.
 His nephew and adopted son, Gayle David Fogelson, is today involved in breeding and racing Thoroughbreds.

 On Buddy Fogelson's death in 1987, the Forked Lightning Ranch was divided between his widow and his son.
 In early 1991, failing health forced the elderly Greer Garson Fogelson to sell her portion of the ranch property.
 It was acquired by the Conservation Fund, which donated it to the National Park Service.
-This portion of the property is now part of Pecos National Historical Park, while another 5.5 e3acre were purchased by actor Val Kilmer.
+This portion of the property is now part of Pecos National Historical Park, while another 5.5 e3acre were purchased by the late actor Val Kilmer.